Pacific Fruit Express In Utah

 By 1916, the larger storage house had been moved to the original site and had doubled in size.
 The UP ice house at Ogden was made up of four attached buildings, all of which stored ice.
 Insulation to keep the ice solid year-round came from double walls with sawdust between.
 The four ice houses at Ogden were owned by UP, and were rented to PFE.
 On August 5, 1919, all four ice houses were destroyed by fire.

 Local newspapers reported that the August 5, 1919 fire that destroyed the Pacific Fruit Express ice house was caused by arson.
 The reported damage was $150,000 and all four ice storage buildings were destroyed, along with 12,000 tons of ice.
 Empty oil cans were found in the immediate vicinity of the buildings, which were owned by Union Pacific and leased to Pacific Fruit Express.
-In addition to the four PFE ice storage buildings, the same fire also destroyed the adjacent Utah Ice and Storage ice manufacturing plant, with its 50 tons per day capacity.
+In addition to the four PFE ice storage buildings, the same fire also destroyed the adjacent Utah Ice & Storage ice manufacturing plant, with its 50 tons per day capacity.
 The ammonia storage tanks at the ice manufacturing plant exploded and caused additional damage.
 The fire that destroyed the PFE facilities was the latest in a series of arson-caused fires among Ogden businesses (12 in less than 30 days), and resulted in armed guards being posted to protect local businesses.
 (Salt Lake Herald, August 6, 1919; Salt Lake Tribune, August 6, 1919)

-The fire in August 1919 that destroyed the four Union Pacific ice storage warehouses in Ogden, only did minor damage to the adjacent Utah Ice and Storage ice plant, leased to Pacific Fruit Express, and the plant was able resume operation immediately.
+The fire in August 1919 that destroyed the four Union Pacific ice storage warehouses in Ogden, only did minor damage to the adjacent Utah Ice & Storage ice plant, leased to Pacific Fruit Express, and the plant was able resume operation immediately.
 Also, the icing platform itself received only minor damage and was immediately rebuilt.
 (Ogden Standard, August 8, 1919; Deseret Evening News, August 9, 1919)

 Ogden Ice Manufacturing Plant (IMP)